In praise of Father Rich

 For the last almost five years we have been truly blessed with Father Rich O’Donnell, the best chaplain a fire department could ask for.
 He has supported us through thick and thin, was always there when one of us has needed him and has always made us feel special, honoring us with events such as the annual Blue Mass at St. Michael Roman Catholic Church.
 He also serves as the chaplain for the Brattleboro Police Department and the Professional Firefighter’s of Vermont.

 Last month Father Rich told us he has been transferred to Christ of King/St. Anthony Church in Burlington.
 Even though there was a time I didn’t know what to do with a priest, now I don’t know what it will be like without him.
 Though he won’t be all that far away, he won’t be just up the road for a cup of coffee or that "Oh, crap" moment.

 Father Rich is one of a kind who served the St. Michael’s parish, the Brattleboro Fire Department and the town of Brattleboro with his whole being.
 I would like to take this opportunity to thank him for what he has done for me and the Brattleboro Fire Department.
-We wish him all the best in his new assignment; he will be missed.

 Fire Chief Michael Bucossi,

 A half-hearted news analysis